 However, if 2012 was the summer of the sequel, then 2015 is the year the sequel finally took over!
 Beginning with the Avengers: Age of Ultronin May of 2015, it seems as though many of the fresh ideas that once made Hollywood films the envy of the world have been replaced with rethinkings, retellings, and indeed rehashing of old movies to come up with something to steal two hours of your time, and rid you of your hard earned money at the ticket counter and concession stand.

-2016 isn’t much different, as sequels to sequels are once again the big draw at your local megaplex.
-It looks as though this trend will continue for some time to come, with new Star Wars films in the works for the next decade or more, as well as more and more superhero films, Fast and Furious franchises, and pretty much every other major movie you can think of that has the slightest chance at scraping more money out of your pocket!
+2016 wasn’t much different, as sequels to sequels are once again the big draw at your local megaplex.
+It looks as though this trend will continue for some time to come, with new Star Wars films in the works for the next decade or more, as well as more and more superhero films (including the best anti-superhero film ever, Suicide Squad), Fast and Furious franchises, and pretty much every other major movie you can think of that has the slightest chance at scraping more money out of your pocket!